On Relaxing Metric Information in Linear Temporal Logic: LTL with bounded variability

-This section sharpens the results of Section~\ref{sec:ltl-qualitative-ltl} by showing how to encode the redundancy of stuttering steps more succinctly in words with bounded variability.
-The following results require \qpnltl{} and \expnltl{}, two extensions of \qltl{} with qualitative counterparts of the Pnueli operator discussed in Section~\ref{sec:pnueli}.
-Section~\ref{sec:qual-pnueli-oper} introduces these extensions and shows that they have the same complexity as \ltl{}.
-Then, Section~\ref{sec:relax-dist-form-1} shows how to transform any \ltl{} formula $\phi$ (given in SNF) and a positive integer parameter $\vbb$ into a \expnltl{} formula $\phi'$ which is equi-satisfiable to $\phi$ over words with variability bounded by $\vbb/D$, where $D$ is the largest distance used in $\phi$.
-The size of $\phi'$ is polynomial in $\vbb$, the \emph{number} of distance sub-formulas, and the size of propositional sub-formulas appearing $\phi$; however, the size of $\phi'$ does not depend on the \emph{values} of distances in $\phi$.
-As a consequence, checking the satisfiability of $\phi'$ is much less complex than checking the original $\phi$ whenever the distances used in $\phi$ are very large and dominate over the other size parameters.
+This section specializes the results of Section~\ref{sec:ltl-qualitative-ltl} by showing how to more succinctly encode the redundancy of stuttering steps in words with bounded variability.
+The following results require \expnltl{}: an extension of \qltl{} with a qualitative variant of the Pnueli operators.

+Section~\ref{sec:qual-pnueli-oper} recalls ``standard'' Pnueli operators, introduces \expnltl{}, and shows that \expnltl{} has the same complexity as \ltl{}.
+Then, Section~\ref{sec:relax-dist-form-1} shows how to transform any \ltl{} formula $\phi$ and a positive integer parameter $\vbb$ into an \expnltl{} formula $\phi'$ which is satisfiable (over unconstrained words) iff $\phi$ is satisfiable over words with variability bounded by $\vbb/\dist{\phi}$ --- recall that $\dist{\phi}$ is the largest distance used in $\phi$.
+The size of $\phi'$ is polynomial in $\vbb$, the \emph{number} $\sub{\phi}$ of distance sub-formulas, and the size of qualitative sub-formulas appearing $\phi$; however, the size of $\phi'$ does not depend on $\dist{\phi}$ --- the \emph{values} of distances in $\phi$.
+As a consequence, checking the satisfiability of $\phi'$ --- which can be done with standard \ltl{} algorithms --- is significantly less complex than checking the original $\phi$ whenever the distances used in $\phi$ are very large and dominate over the other size parameters.